commandus/lorawan-network-server/README.md

 Name is used to find out appropriate database.

-Valid bands for "type" are "sqlite3", "postgresql".
+Valid bands for "type" are

+- "sqlite3"
+- "postgresql"
+- "firebird"
+- "json"

 Connection for database type "sqlite3" is file name of SQLite database.